15 Hardboiled/American Crime Essentials

 Six Days of the Condor James Grady (1975) Innovative; perhaps a bit raw.
 Movie (which takes only Three Days) is one of the best.

 Laidlaw William McIlvanney (1977) Sentimental, existential, and pretentious police procedural.
-Unfortunately very influential: The “passionate cop who can’t let go of a case that really bothers him” trope should have been retired rather than infused with new juice.
-However, Laidlaw’s contemporary bite certainly trumps many other bland mysteries of this era going for something conventionally “cozy” or “shamus.”
+Unfortunately very influential: The “passionate cop who can’t let go of a case that really bothers him” trope should have been retired rather than infused with new vitality.
+Admittedly, Laidlaw’s contemporary bite certainly trumps many other bland mysteries of this era going for something conventionally “cozy” or “shamus.”
 A few years later, Martin Cruz Smith would score a similarly-positioned success with Gorky Park, a book I like even less than Laidlaw.
-(However the straightforward Cruz Smith horror tale Nightwing is excellent, if a mite bit racist.)
+(However the straightforward Cruz Smith horror tale Nightwing is memorable and exciting.)

 The Last Good Kiss James Crumley (1978) Angry and pretentious post-Vietnam Chandler pastiche, makes about as much sense as Chandler.
 (And I question the politics of both.)
 Nice juicy sentences from Crumley, though.